SilasStokes/emojipasta/README.md

-# Emojifier
+# emojipasta

-Emojifier is a module for emojifying text
+emojipasta is a ypthon package for adding emoji's to strings using data scraped from reddit users at r/emojipasta.

 ## Credits
 1. The original creator of this project is [Kevinpgalligan](https://github.com/Kevinpgalligan)